cwendorf/Sourcebook/R/data-analysis/factorial.md

 ### Obtaining Inferential Statistics

-Get the analysis of variance source table with test of statistical significance.
+Get the analysis of variance source table with tests of statistical significance.

 ```{r}
 summary(Results)